-- i. the size, scale, design and siting of new development (including lighting) does not have a significant adverse effect on the character and appearance of the locality; - ii. it would not result in the loss or erosion of settlement gaps as identified on the Policies Map; - ii. new forms of enclosure use natural materials and native species of a local provenance are utilised to create boundaries between paddocks and rides; and - v. in the first instance, proposals re-use existing buildings and that any new buildings are located in or adjacent to an existing group of buildings and have minimal visual impact within the landscape.
+- i. the size, scale, design and siting of new development (including lighting) does not have an unacceptable effect on the character and appearance of the locality; - ii. it would not result in the loss or unacceptable erosion of the gaps between the various settlements in the parish. - iii. new forms of enclosure use natural materials and native species of a local provenance are utilised to create boundaries between paddocks and rides; and - iv. in the first instance, proposals re-use existing buildings and that any new buildings are located in or adjacent to an existing group of buildings and have minimal visual impact within the landscape.